Sanmeet007/dynamic-js/README.md

 # Dynamic JS

-Js class which dynamically changes the values in selected element and on top of that remebers states.
+Js class which dynamically changes the values in selected element , on top of that remebers states.

 ## Quick Usage